I am a current college student who is fascinated by economics and math.

 An easy way to improve the quality of your economic or financial graphs is to add recession bars; they enhance both the professional look and usefulness of your graph.

-The common way people add recession bars is simply drawing colored rectangles over your graph, but if you later want to add more data or even resize the graph, your going to have to resize all of the rectangles and your probably going to make a mistake anyway!
+The common way people add recession bars is simply by drawing colored rectangles over your graph, but if you later want to add more data or even resize the graph, you're going to have to resize all of the rectangles, and you're probably going to make a mistake anyway!

 The following method lets you resize your graph or add data on the fly while preserving the look, and more importantly, the accuracy of your graph.